-Brazil is the largest country in South America with a diverse population and vibrant culture, and remains a popular tourist destination for travelers from all over the world.
+Brazil is the largest country in South America.
+With a diverse population and vibrant culture, it has long been a popular tourist destination for travelers from all over the world.
+Brazil is also a growing economic and cultural point on the globe, having hosted the 2016 Olympic summer games and serving as home base for several energy and banking companies.

-Whether you’re planning to visit Brazil for personal reasons or for vacation, you’re going to need the Brazilian real—or reais in plural form.
-Keep reading for everything you need to know about this unique currency, from getting the best deal to little-known facts.
+Whether you’re planning to visit Brazil for business reasons or for your next great vacation, you’re going to need the Brazilian real (the plural of which is reais).
+Keep reading for everything you need to know about Brazil currency, from getting the best deal to little-known facts about its history and use.

-Like most modern currencies, the Brazilian real comes in coins and banknotes.
-It also has its own currency code, usually used while trading.
+Like most modern currencies, the Brazilian real comes in coin and banknote denominations.
+It also has its own currency code used in trading and foreign exchange.

 - Abbreviation: R$